pravintargaryen/mini_django/README.md

 Looking at Code
 ---------------

+There is a PowerPoint presenation describing `mini_django` on the DJ4E web site at <a href="https://www.dj4e.com/lectures/mini_django.pptx" target="_blank">https://www.dj4e.com/lectures/mini_django.pptx</a>.

 `mini_django.py`

 This file is about 200 lines of Python and approximates the entire Django library in a very simple way.
 It